TolikPylypchuk/SharpHook/README.md

 [not supported](https://github.com/dotnet/runtime/issues/7335) by .NET itself.
 Only X11 is supported – Wayland support [may be coming](https://github.com/kwhat/libuiohook/issues/196), but it's not yet here.

+> [!NOTE]
+> Support for versions of the OSes that are out of official support will be provided on a best-effort basis only and
+> some issues that only affect older versions might not be fixed.

 More info on OS support can be found in
 [an article on OS-specific constraints](https://sharphook.tolik.io/articles/os-constraints.html).